 Secret Service director resigns in wake of Trump assassination attempt

-U.S. Secret Service Director Kimberly Cheatle has resigned from her job, according to a statement released by the White House.
+U.S. Secret Service director Kimberly Cheatle resigned from her job, according to a statement released by the White House.

 President Biden thanked Cheatle for her service, saying "she has selflessly dedicated and risked her life to protect our nation throughout her career in the United States Secret Service."